 Ask the recipient what is on his or her list.
 Radical thought.

 If you are gifting to a woman, surely she has a Pinterest board devoted to her most coveted items and she has committed them to memory.
 As for a man, ask him two weeks before you plan to purchase, so he can marinate on the question; revisit it two week later.
-I, nor any other blogger, will be able tell you what is on the wish list of your nearest and dearest, so you really should not listen to me if I ever suggest what to buy for “the mother-in-law who has everything.”
+I, nor any other blogger, is going to be able tell you what is on the wish list of your nearest and dearest, so you really should not listen to me if I ever suggest what to buy for “the mother-in-law who has everything.”
 Besides, I would probably suggest a fishing pole, because that is what I would gift my own mother-in-law.
 You understand, it is just not a one-size-fits-all sitch.

 What if you don’t want to ask and make it a surprise?
 Oh, do I have the solution for you and it is a two-birds-one-stone idea.